 Topsoil and subsoil stored temporarily on site shall be conserved in heaps not more than 1.5m high deposited by retreat.
+Topsoil and subsoil must be stored separately.
 The Developer shall keep soil heaps free from contamination by weeds, other materials or sources at all times.